ltb-project/ppm/INSTALL.md

               provided example file is only helpful as an example or for testing
     CRACKLIB: if defined, link against cracklib
     DEBUG: If defined, ppm logs its actions with syslog
-    OLDAP_VERSION: tell ppm for which version of OpenLDAP to compile (25 for OpenLDAP 2.5.X or 26 for OpenLDAP 2.6.X)

 To build ppm, simply run these commands: